Kryoryctes: Morphology

-Pridmore et al determined on the basis of the expanded distal and proximal ends of its humerus that the animal was likely adapted for a burrowing lifestyle.
+Pridmore et al. determined on the basis of the expanded distal and proximal ends of its humerus that the animal was likely adapted for a burrowing lifestyle.
 In an analysis of the burrows made by prehistoric animals in 2009, Martin concluded that Kryoryctes, though the largest mammal known from the Lower Cretaceous of Victoria, was probably too small for most of the burrows in this area.
 They do point out that on the basis of its assignment by the authors as a burrowing animal, K. cadburyi may be postulated as a tracemaker for other fossilised burrow-like structures.

-Evolution
+Taxonomy

-The authors note that the humerus appears to be similar in morphology to extant tachyglossids, but have not explicitly allied it with echidnas based on a number of important elements which differ between it and all known members of the family.
-They conclude that if K. cadburyi is in fact a monotreme, it is likely a stem-monotreme.
+The humerus was first noted to be similar in morphology to extant tachyglossids, but Kryoryctes is not allied it with this clade based on a number of important elements which differ between it and all known members of the family.
+As such, it can more appropriately be interpreted as a stem-monotreme.
 This affinity was disputed in 2009 by Canens et al, which allied K. cadburyi more closely with echidnas.
 This analysis was rejected in turn by a further analysis by Phillips, Bennett and Lee in 2010, which found it again to be distinct from tachyglossids, though they do reiterate that there is some possibility that the humerus attributed to K. cadburyi could belong to the contemporaneous stem-monotreme Steropodon, which is similarly-sized.
+More recently, researchers have suggested a possible synonymy of Kryoryctes with the coeval Sundrius, a putative kollikodont.
+While this can not be proven due to a lack of fossil material, close affinities of Kryoryctes with Sundrius and Kollikodon are not implausible.